wangboppp/Machine-Learning-Specialiation/README.md

 # Machine-Learning-Specialiation
 ### University of Washington
-This specialization is completed on Dec.
+I completed this specialization on Dec.
 7 2017

 ## The specialization contain 4 Courses